 The Federal Law Enforcement Training Centers (FLETC) College Intern program (CIP) provides opportunities for college students majoring in criminal justice, criminology, business, information technology, and social science-related fields of study to participate in a federal law enforcement training environment.

-The CIP is offered in two sessions consisting of twelve (12) weeks.
+The CIP is offered in one sessions consisting of twelve (12) weeks.
 Applicants elect at the time of application whether to serve a Law Enforcement or Non-Law Enforcement internship.
 Law Enforcement interns will spend approximately fifty-percent of their time completing worthwhile work to advance the FLETC’s mission of training “those who protect our homeland”.
 Non-Law Enforcement interns will complete challenging administrative projects that provide insights in how various business lines support our mission.
 Both types of interns will spend the remaining fifty-percent of their auditing basic and advanced training courses.